 Net assets with donor restrictions are net assets that are subject to donor-imposed restrictions which can be fulfilled either by actions of the Academy pursuant to those restrictions and/or expire with the passage of time.
-Items that affect this net asset category are gifts for which donor-imposed restrictions have not been met in the year of receipt, including grants for buildings and equipment not yet placed in service, pledges, investment returns on donor-endowed funds, and endowment, annuity, and life income gifts.
+Items that affect this net asset category are gifts for which donor-imposed restrictions have not been met, including grants for buildings and equipment not yet placed in service, pledges, investment returns on donor-endowed funds, and endowment, annuity, and life income gifts.